-Duration of treatment — Treatment with oral iron is recommended for as long as it takes the hemoglobin and hematocrit to return to normal.
+Duration of treatment — Treatment with oral iron is recommended for as long as it takes the Hgb and Hct to return to normal.
 A blood count is often repeated one to two months after starting iron to determine if the treatment has been effective.

 When the Hgb has returned to normal, treatment with iron may be discontinued.
 However, some clinicians recommend continuing the iron for at least six months after the Hgb normalizes in order to replenish the body's iron stores.

-If oral iron does not increase hemoglobin — On occasion, a person's hemoglobin will not improve despite treatment with oral iron.
+If oral iron does not increase hemoglobin — On occasion, a person's Hgb will not improve despite treatment with oral iron.
 There are several possible reasons for this.
-The next step in this situation depends upon why the person did not respond, which needs to be evaluated by a clinician.
+The next step in this situation depends upon why the person’s Hgb did not increase, which needs to be evaluated by a clinician.
 However, two points are essential to make:

 Side effects — Side effects, such as itching, heart palpitations, and dizziness, can occur with parenteral iron.
-One form of parenteral iron, iron dextran, can cause serious or even life-threatening allergic reactions in some people.
-Other forms of parenteral iron, including iron sucrose and ferric gluconate complex, have much lower risks of life-threatening side effects.
-As a result, most clinicians recommend non-dextran forms of parenteral iron.
+One form of parenteral iron, high molecular weight iron dextran, can cause serious or even life-threatening allergic reactions in some people.
+Other forms of parenteral iron, including iron sucrose, ferumoxytol, and ferric gluconate complex, have much lower risks of life-threatening side effects.

 Blood transfusion — Blood transfusion is a term that may be used to describe the use of packed red blood cells (PRBCs) in a person with anemia.
 PRBCs are prepared from whole blood by eliminating most of the plasma (the liquid part of blood) and virtually all of the white blood cells and platelets.

-In people with iron deficiency anemia, a blood transfusion usually involves giving one or more units of packed red blood cells into a vein.
-Each unit of PRBCs contains approximately 200 mg of iron and will raise the hemoglobin by about 1 g/dL.
+In people with iron deficiency anemia, a blood transfusion usually involves giving one or more units of PRBCs into a vein.
+Each unit of PRBCs contains approximately 200 mg of iron and will raise the Hgb by about 1 g/dL.

 Blood transfusion is described in detail in a separate topic.
 (See "Patient information: Blood donation and transfusion (Beyond the Basics)".)

-Side effects — There can be side effects of blood transfusion, with the most common being fever, chills, and mild shortness of breath.
-However, this only occurs in 0.15 to 0.19 percent of transfusions.
+Side effects — There can be side effects of blood transfusion, with the most common being fever or itching.
+However, this only occurs in 0.1 to 1 percent of transfusions.
 More serious or even life-threatening allergic reactions can occur, although this is not common.